 Mitra Corp.
-3D Mic Pro Review
+3D Mic Pro Review - The most realistic recordings you'll get

 If you’ve been creating ASMR videos for quite a while now, you know that realistic and natural audio triggers tingle more efficiently.
 That’s why microphones that can record binaural and 3D sounds are coveted in the community.
 Veteran ASMR artists make it a point to save up to afford these kinds of microphones and having one of these in your arsenal is indicative of your commitment to the craft.